reposit2/insulator/README.md

 ### Demonstration of prediction of insulator-associated DNA-binding proteins
 ---
 The purpose of the codes is to demonstrate the prediction of insulator-associated DNA-binding proteins performed in our paper entitled "Systematic discovery of regulatory motifs associated with human insulator sites reveals the role of directional bias".
-In this demonstration, we calculate the DeepLIFT scores of DNA-binding sites (DBSs) of DNA-binding proteins (DBPs) in putative enhancers and promoters upstream and downstream of each transcript, taking into account the DBSs of known insulator-associated transcription factor and DNA-binding protein CTCF (Fig. 2d and "Prediction of insulator-associated DBPs using DeepLIFT tool" in the Methods section of our paper).
-We used the same method to analyse other insulator-associated DNA-binding proteins.
+In this demonstration, we calculate the DeepLIFT scores of DNA-binding sites (DBSs) of DNA-binding proteins (DBPs) in putative enhancers and promoters upstream and downstream of each transcript, taking into account the DBSs of known insulator-associated transcription factor and DBP CTCF (Fig. 2d and "Prediction of insulator-associated DBPs using DeepLIFT tool" in the Methods section of our paper).
+We used the same method to analyse other insulator-associated DBPs.

 Due to file size limitations on GitHub, the dataset read from the codes is available from the Zenodo repository ( ).